kuserich/YouMayNotNeedAttention/README.md

 sed -i '/ ||| $/d' combined_srctrg_clean
 ```

-Code for the **Eager Translation Model** from the paper [You May Not Need Attention](https://arxiv.org/abs/1810.13409) by Ofir Press and Noah A. Smith.
+Code for the **Eager Translation Model** from the paper [You May Not Need Attention](https://arxiv.org/abs/1810.13409) by Ofir Press and Noah A. Smith
+with some adjustments by Markus Göckeritz.
+Adjustments do not include any changes to the functionality or behavior of the code by the original authors.

 ![Eager Translation Model](http://ofir.io/images/eagertranslation/eagertranslationmodel.png)